Coach Party “Wonderful Christmastime” (2020)

 Buy: Stream!

 Everyone needs a layup here and there, and this faithful cover of Sufjan Stevens’ modern classic “That Was the Worst Christmas Ever!” affords me that luxury.
-Yes, the Irish folk band Geese’s approach is much more of a parallel line rather than a perpendicular explosion, but there are some subtleties that I very much enjoyed.
+Yes, the Irish folk band Geese’s Married Mother’s approach is much more of a parallel line rather than a perpendicular explosion, but there are some subtleties that I very much enjoyed.
 Their keyboard atmospherics give the song an etherial feel, while the original trades in the warmth of an occasional piano.
 Their notes also tend to linger longer than the original, a shimmer to Sufjan’s soft crackle.
-These changes in approach haven’t changed the heart of the song – it still very feels like the song we all love, just a bit grander in scope.
+These changes in approach haven’t changed the heart of the song – it still feels very like the song we all love, just a bit grander in scope.

 Bottom Line: Another excellent cover of a great song.
 I swear I’m not getting lazy – just catching up on some deserving songs!
 Also, who the heck are Geese?
-I can ONLY find them on Soundcloud so far…
+I can ONLY find them on Soundcloud so far… (2025 edit – they appear to be called Married Mother now.
+Good call – so many fowl bands right now!)

 LISTEN